microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Paladins** wear and use any kind of armor, shield, and weapon.
 They gain +1 to Physical and a +2 bonus to Communication.
 They are immune to diseases and apply a +1 bonus to all saving throws (this increases by +1 at 5th level and every 5 levels onward).
 Paladins can _detect evil_ within 60 ft. at will and can heal up to 2 HP per level per day by _laying on hands_.

 **Rangers** wear light or medium armor, can use shields, and can use simple weapons, complex ranged weapons, and complex one-handed weapons.
 They gain +1 to hit and to damage with ranged weapons and only incur a -1 to hit penalty when fighting with 2 weapons.
 They have a +1 bonus to Guile and a +2 bonus to Physical.
+Rangers gain the Trapper ability at level 5.
+When dealing with trap-related dice rolls (such as dodging a trap or searching for traps), a ranger gains a +2 bonus.

 **Illusionists** wear no armor, can not use shields, and can use simple weapons.
 They can cast Illusionist spells and gain a +2 bonus to Communication and a +1 bonus to Guile.